0xJ410/visualbasicguide/README.md

 # visualbasicguide-vb.net-medium
-A complete Visual Basic application that stores all the tips inside for VB.Net, a final output for the subject Computer Programming 1.
+A complete Visual Basic application that stores all the tips inside for VB.Net.

 - It has the Database needed inside.
 - database might not work due to directories error, but it is working when adjusted carefully.